A NOTE FROM SCOTT

 Fullness Student Ministries gathers as a whole youth group from

-6:30pm to 7:45pm on the first Wednesday night of the month in the Fullness youth room.
+6:15pm to 7:30pm Wednesday nights in the Fullness youth room.

 We always take a Winter Retreat in January and either a mission trip or youth camp trip every summer (alternating years).

 We believe wholeheartedly that the primary influence in a student's life is their parents.
 Our goal is not to take your place in the spiritual growth of your student but to come alongside what you are already striving for.
 We've pooled together a few resources that we hope will be helpful as you seek to train your student in godliness.